Shape your future in small classes, through strong academics, innovative partnerships, and hands-on learning opportunities.

 How to Apply

-- Complete the free online application for admission.
+- Complete the free online application or use the Common App.

-- Submit your official high school transcripts and record of all previous college work to the Office of Admission and Financial Aid.
+- Submit your official high school transcripts and record of all previous college work to the Office of Admission.
+Official transcripts should be sent to:

 - Complete the Free Application for Federal Student Aid (FAFSA).
 You will automatically be considered for academic and need-based scholarships when your application for admission and FAFSA have been submitted.
 (Federal School Code for FAFSA = 001634)